vinayvis821/vinayvis821/README.md

 My name is Vinay Viswanathan.
 I am currently a student studying Computer Science hoping to go into Software engineering, though I am definitely exploring my options.

-On my profile you will find my repositories of projects that I have finished an am working on.
+On my profile you will find my repositories of projects that I have finished and am currently working on.
 Feel free to create pull requests as needed
 (stars would also be much appreciated :) )

 # Fun Facts